moonshine-software/doc/en/security/authentication.md

     ->userField('name', 'full_name')
     ->userField('avatar', 'profile_image');
 ```
-If you want to completely replace the profile page with your own, you can do this through the `moonshine.php` configuration:
+If you want to completely replace the profile page with your own, you can do this through the `moonshine.php` configuration.

 ```php
 'pages' => [